-Living with substance use disorder can be challenging, but with treatment and a strong support system, recovery is possible.
+Living with an addictive disorder can be challenging, but with treatment and a strong support system, long-term recovery is possible.

-Substance use disorder can affect anyone, regardless of age and economic status.
+Addiction can affect anyone, regardless of age or economic status.

-Some people mistakenly believe substance use disorder is a character flaw or caused by a lack of willpower.
-They may even think that recovery is as simple as “just saying no.”
+Some people mistakenly believe that addiction and substance use disorder results from a character flaw or lack of willpower.
+They might even think that recovery is as simple as “just saying no.”

-You may have heard this so much that you begin to believe the reason you can’t stop using, or that you even have a substance use problem, is because you’re weak.
+You might have heard this and believe the reason you can’t beat addiction, or that you have a substance use problem, is because you’re weak.

 You might ask yourself, “Why can’t I stop?”
 “Is there something wrong with me?”

-But there are ways to make the journey of recovery a little less difficult.
+But if you’re wondering how to fight addiction, there are ways to make your journey of recovery a little easier.

-People with substance use disorder continue to use alcohol or other substances, regardless of the negative effects it may cause in their daily lives.
-This continued use can lead to physical dependence.
-Other symptoms can include:
+People with addiction or substance use disorder continue to engage in behaviors or use substances regardless of the adverse impact on their lives.
+Continued substance use can lead to physical dependence.
+Other addiction symptoms can include:

 - spending a lot of time using